 Introduction to Hydrologic Modeling Using Geospatial Information: On-Demand

-• Understand the importance of datums, coordinate systems and projections
+• Understanding of the importance of datums, coordinate systems, and projections.

-• Describe how GIS can be used to support watershed modeling
+• Knowledge of how GIS can be used to support watershed modeling.

-• Describe how HEC-GeoHMS can be used to develop a watershed model
+• Understanding of how HEC-GeoHMS can be used to develop a watershed model.

 Arthur C. Miller, Ph.D., DWRE